nyushima/collective-methods/artoo tutorial/README.md

 </br>

 ###Example 2: Scrape All The Things
 Now try a more complex scrape.
-Paste this inside your console:
+While on the Hacker News website, paste this inside your console:

 <pre>
 artoo.scrape('tr tr:has(td.title:has(a)):not(:last)', {